Electricity Dispatch Model

 The model includes detailed nodal representation of the transmission network and wind resource availability by location based on mesoscale climate modelling.

 The model includes a long-term yearly module to simulate investment decisions in generation capacity at a GB and Scottish level out to 2050 in response to policy impacting demand (demand-side management, electrification of transport), forecasts of upstream costs (fuel prices, technology learning rates), renewables and climate change policy (renewables subsidies, carbon prices).
-The model included calculations of the resultant wholesale prices, carbon intensity, security of supply and system and nodal prices.
+The model included calculations of the resultant wholesale prices, carbon intensity, security of supply and system nodal prices.

 The model includes a short-term hourly module to simulate the operational chronological dispatch (unit commitment) to test the operational feasibility of results produced by the long-term module.